 The pattern you choose to follow will tell you how many colors you need and what amount of each you’ll need.
-Some of my personal favorite fabric shops are Fabric.com, Fat Quarter Shop, and Pineapple Fabrics.
+You can find some tips for buying quilt fabrics online in the video above, and also check out some of my personal favorite fabric shops over on this post all about How to Shop for Quilt Fabric.

 Once you have your fabrics you can prep them.
 Some people pre-wash their fabrics however it is all personal preference.
 I choose never to prewash for quilting.
 (But I do pre-wash for garment sewing because I want them to fit!)
 I make sure to press all my fabrics flat, which is especially important if working with precuts that have been creased and folded for a while.
 I use unscented Best Press when ironing as I find it helps speed it up and creates a really crisp finish.

 The pattern you decided to use will dictate exactly how many pieces of each size and color you need for your desired quilt.
 I highly suggest reading through the entire pattern before you begin just to make sure you understand the math behind it.
 If it is a free pattern, the likelyhood of a mistake is slightly higher since designers do not always have pattern testers, but I have personally only run into a few issues.